 Apr 6, 2012 / By Fahd Mirza

-The purpose of technology is the make the life easier and more quality oriented.
-It is this virtue of technology which makes it evergreen and sustainable.
-The unique feature of technology is its innovative nature.
+The purpose of technology is to make life easier and more quality-oriented.
+It is this virtue of technology that makes it evergreen and sustainable.
+Its unique feature is its innovative nature.
 Technology blogging is a way for the technologists to rant about technology and throw light at known and unknown corners with new angles.
-This Log Buffer Edition covers those angles in Log Buffer #266.
+This Log Buffer Edition covers those angles and more.
+Enjoy!

-Chris Antongnini blogs about the purpose of COMMIT_WAIT and COMMIT_LOGGING parameters from the real world experience.
+Chris Antongnini blogs about the purpose of COMMIT_WAIT and COMMIT_LOGGING parameters from the real world.

-What happens to tablespaces which are read-only on the source during an RMAN duplication (not for standby)?
+What happens to tablespaces that are read-only on the source during an RMAN duplication (not for standby)?
 Martin Bach asks.

 Charles Hooper takes another view at the failed logon attempts.